PoCInnovation/Workshops/software/22.Encore/README.md

 Let's create the file `add.go` that will handle the creation of packet.

 Create the function `Add` that will take as parameter a `CreateDTO` which contains an `owner`, a `receiver` and a `destination`.
-You will create a new packet in your database from this information and return a message of confirmation if everything went well.
+You will create a new packet in your database from this information and return a message of confirmation if everything went well.<br>
 Your endpoint must be public and reachable with a request `POST` on `/packet`

 Perfect, now verify your endpoint with the [awesome encore dashboard](https://encore.dev/docs/observability/dev-dash) created when you run `encore run`.